 finished products in the UK

-* CY 15, CY 16 & CY 17 data are not directly comparable to previous years owing to change in footprint of the Tata Steel UK business, and in the methodology employed to calculate the emission (addition of additional transportation categories)
+* CY 15, CY 16 & CY 17 data are not directly comparable owing to change in footprint of the Tata Steel UK business, and in the methodology employed to calculate the emission (addition of additional transportation categories)

 Tata Steel has always been a pioneering and enlightened employer.
 We recognise that our people are the primary source of our competitiveness.